Clinically proven kibble technology to reduce plaque & tartar build-up, specially designed for small & mini dogs

 Obviously, dogs who are prone to overheating aren't well-suited to living in very warm areas.
 For example, dogs with double coats, such as Siberian huskies or Keeshondens, are vulnerable in higher temperatures.
 Their warm layers of fluff do well to keep them insulated from cold weather, but the fur also traps heat in hot climates.

 Dogs with short noses or flat faces, also known as brachycephalic, are sensitive to overheating.
 This is because panting, which helps dogs cool down in hot temperatures, is more laborious for them, so these dogs can't get the relief they need.
-Brachycephalic breeds include boxers, pugs and Boston terriers.
+Brachycephalic breeds include boxers, pugs, English Bulldogs and French Bulldogs.

 Also, fur color matters too.
 Dog breeds with darker colored fur will absorb and trap heat on a hot day, while breeds with lighter colored fur are more susceptible to sun burns — make sure to use a veterinarian-approved dog sunscreen if you and your dog will be out in the sun for a prolonged period of time.